Are you looking for simple, but powerful meditation techniques?

 Of course, to get results, you will need to practice it daily, for at least ten minutes each time.

 The purpose of this meditation is to watch your thoughts with detachment and lack of interest.
-This might not be easy, but it will help you relax the restlessness of your mind.
+This might not be easy, but it will help you calm down the restlessness of your mind.
 Continue reading…

 How do we strip these covers?
 We do so by focusing our mind, and calming down the nonstop chatter of the mind.
 This is one of the main roles of meditation.